 Electronic scale systems, consisting of weight sensors and indicators, are designed to increase automation in dry processing applications.
 With advanced integration capabilities, automated electronic scale systems interface with plant devices and communicate with PLCs, PCs, and other vital operating systems to provide an automated weighing solution.
 System automation effectively decreases dependence on manual monitoring, manipulation, and operation, minimizing human error.

 While automating weighing processes provides manufacturers with greater control and visibility over the entire manufacturing enterprise, it also provides benefits beyond measurement accuracy.
-By applying this technology to complex blending and batching applications, users can experience improved quality control, increased inventory management, and reduced labor.
+This technology has been applied to complex blending and batching applications.
+This allows users to experience improved quality control, increased inventory management, and reduced labor.

 Blending and batching applications rely on precision measurements, and often these products directly affect daily lives, such as food processing.
 Minute changes in measurements could have large impacts on product quality and customer satisfaction.
-Utilizing indicators with checkweighing features enables manufacturers to perform frequent quality checks, while eliminating the need for a separate checkweigher and manual supervision.
-By simply entering upper and lower weight limits or using sample mode, indicators can be configured to perform standard deviation or deliver X Bar R statistical data, ensuring customers receive the correct value for their investment and manufacturers are not losing revenue from inaccurate measuring.
+Utilizing indicators with checkweighing features enables manufacturers to perform frequent quality checks.
+In so doing, this eliminates the need for a separate checkweigher and manual supervision.
+Simply enter upper and lower weight limits or use sample mode to configure.
+Indicators can be configured to perform standard deviation or deliver X Bar R statistical data.
+This ensures customers receive the correct value for their investment and manufacturers are not losing revenue from inaccurate measuring.

 Using a scale system with advanced data logging and communication capabilities provides real-time product inventory updates.
-Indicators can track and monitor product usage or remaining amounts, communicating this information to office computers, signaling when product inventory is low and reordering is necessary.
-For example, indicators can be programmed to measure the weight of a tank after each time the product is dispensed, repeatedly calculating the amount left.
+Indicators can track and monitor product usage or remaining amounts.
+They then communicate this information to office computers, signaling when product inventory is low and reordering is necessary.
+For example, indicators can be programmed to measure the weight of a tank after each time the product is dispensed.
+It will then repeatedly calculate the amount left.
 The indicator automatically totals product usage and eliminates risks of shortage and surplus concerns.

 By providing easy and effective integration with manufacturing equipment and communication devices, operators can minimize manual operation or interference.
-This allows the scale system to perform many functions that would often require an operator to complete, simultaneously increasing accuracy and reducing labor costs.
+This allows the scale system to perform many functions that would often require an operator to complete.
+Thereby simultaneously increasing accuracy and reducing labor costs.

-A weight sensor, or load cell, is a steel structure with strain gauges, or electronic sensors, positioned on the outside surfaces—two sensors on the top and two on the bottom.
+A weight sensor, or load cell, is a steel structure with strain gauges, or electronic sensors attached.
+They are positioned on the outside surfaces—two sensors on the top and two on the bottom.
 As with most load cells, this structure acts as a cantilever, unsupported on one end and fixed on the other.

-When a load is applied on the unsupported end, the sensors detect strain in the structure and provide an analog mV/V output.
+When a load is applied on the unsupported end, the sensors detect strain in the structure.
+They can then provide an analog mV/V output.
 This output is interpreted by indicator electronics, and the weight indicator digitally displays the strain as the load’s weight.

 For dry processing, electronic weight sensors are placed under each leg of a material container.
-As weight is placed into a container, the electrical current running through each weight sensor is changed, and this altered current is brought to and combined at a junction box.
+As weight is placed into a container, the electrical current running through each weight sensor is changed.
+This altered current is brought to and combined at a junction box.

-From here, the collected data is sent via interface cable to a scale indicator, which converts the current to a digital weight display.
+From here, the collected data is sent via interface cable to a scale indicator.
+It can then convert the current to a digital weight display.
 Once affixed to a bin, tank, or hopper, weight sensors can transform these traditional containers into highly accurate, in-line scale solutions.

 As an ingredient is dispensed into the container, it causes the suspended end of the weight sensor to deflect slightly as it absorbs the force of the load.
 The force measurement is then translated as the ingredient’s weight.
-As subsequent ingredients are added, the weight sensor deflects an appreciable amount from its current position to represent the new ingredient’s weight.
+As subsequent ingredients are added, the weight sensor deflects an appreciable amount from its current position.
+This will then represent the new ingredient’s weight.

 The suspended end of the load cell then returns to its initial position once the container is emptied.
-Adding to this design, some weight sensors have two pairs of electronic sensors—also called strain gauges—located on the outside of the weight sensor structure, one pair on top and one on the bottom.
-This sensor arrangement helps ensure uniform compressive strain throughout the structure, which eliminates the effects of end loading, side loading, and torsion.
+Adding to this design, some weight sensors have two pairs of electronic sensors.

 Indicators are the brain of the weighing operation, collecting and communicating data throughout the manufacturing enterprise for process control that serves to improve accuracy as well as provide revenue optimization.
 For instance, data collected can be transferred via the indicator’s connectivity options, communicating information through intranet or Internet to allow operators to monitor and control operations from a PC anywhere in the world.